floss1138/dbDotCad/README.md

 The remaining columns in the file are labeled with attribute tags as they appear in the drawing.
 Numbers are added to duplicate attribute tags to ensure that they are unique.
+It is useful (best practice) to make one of attributes the drawing identifier and to create a block name including a version number - it is usual to modify the blocks over time and this needs to be correclty identified by the program/database

 The header row in a file created by ATTOUT would look like this if a badly designed block used the DCC_TITLE tag twice: